UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

 ## Player Interaction Pattern

 *Describe how people play your game, how many players are involved at once, how they interact with the system works, etc.*
+*Ideally multiplayer but we don't know how to code that.*
+*This is a game for one person.
+They draw cards, play them, and use them to attack the enemy.*

 ## Player Modes